contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 ```

 {{% notice note %}}
-A manual integration of "web fonts" is recommended.
+Manual integration of "web fonts" is recommended.
 Otherwise, you should follow the followingGoogle instructions: [Get Started with the Google Fonts API](https://developers.google.com/fonts/docs/getting_started), the "Google Fonts API Version 2" is currently not supported.
+{{% /notice %}}

-After that you can access the web font via your CSS file.
+Then you can access the web font via your CSS file.

 ```css
 body {